sveltejs/svelte-eslint-parser/README.md

 - [AST.md](./docs/AST.md) is AST specification.
 You can check it on the [Online DEMO](https://ota-meshi.github.io/svelte-eslint-parser/).
 - The parser will generate its own [ScopeManager](https://eslint.org/docs/developer-guide/scope-manager-interface).
 You can check it on the [Online DEMO](https://ota-meshi.github.io/svelte-eslint-parser/scope).
+- I have already [implemented some rules] in the [`@ota-meshi/eslint-plugin-svelte`].
+The source code for these rules will be helpful to you.

 ## :beers: Contributing